mikeswanson/PiHoleController/README.md

    Open your browser and navigate to your Pi-hole controller URL (e.g., `https://pi.hole/controller.html`).

 2. **Log In:**
    Enter your Pi-hole URL and the generated app password to log in.
+After logging in, you can bookmark the URL to avoid entering the password each time.

 3. **Toggle Blocking:**